netconf-wg/transaction-id/draft-ietf-netconf-transaction-id.md

        |       mismatch-etag-value 6912                  |
        v                                                 v
 ~~~
-{: title="Conditional transaction that fails a txid check.
+{: #fig-cond-fails title="Conditional transaction that fails a txid check.
 The
 client wishes to ensure there has been no changes to the particular
 acl entry it edits, and therefore sends the c-txid it knows for this
 part of the configuration.
 Since the s-txid has changed